YoshifumiShiiba/Trivial-Dictionary/README.markdown

 - shows a definition of the term
 - shows candidates of input text
 - incremental search
+- show history of search
+- quick search with text if in pasteboard

 # LICENSE
 New BSD license